MegarusherSamarth/Lexical-Analyzer-using-Python/README.md

 - Tokenization for NLP preprocessing
 - Educational tool for understanding lexical analysis
 - Base for building interpreters or parsers

 ---

-## 🖼️ Screenshots

-> Add screenshots of:
-> - React UI with sample input/output
-> - Console output from backend

----